 “In fact, when Bush did apologize for his visit to Bob Jones (he was explicit and forceful in his denunciation of the school), McCain criticized him for taking so long.
 He said, if ‘you don’t say anything until three weeks later, then you have—are—abandoning your role as a—as a person.’
 Well, it hasn’t been three weeks since McCain has been apprised of his Hagee problem, but the clock is ticking.

-“The day after I accepted Bush’s apology on ‘The Today Show,’ February 28, 2000, McCain spokesman Dan McLagan said of Bush, ‘He should be forced to address it [the issue] everywhere he campaigns.’
+“The day after I accepted Bush’s apology on ‘The Today Show,’ February 28, 2000, McCain spokesman Dan McLagan said of Bush, ‘He should be forced to address it

 “I am not expecting McCain to have to address the Hagee endorsement everywhere he goes.
 Once he explicitly rejects the anti-Catholic baggage that Hagee carries, it will be enough to settle this matter once and for all.
 It is not Hagee’s endorsement he needs to reject, it’s the minister’s anti-Catholicism he needs to reject.
 I can’t get more specific than that.”